From our private database of 34,000+ case briefs...

 United States Supreme Court

-Dukes (plaintiff) and two other current or former employees of Wal-Mart Stores, Inc. (Wal-Mart) (defendant) were three named plaintiffs in a proposed class action against the company that included approximately 1.5 million current and former female Wal-Mart employees (collectively Plaintiffs).
-The Plaintiffs brought suit against Wal-Mart alleging that the company engaged in a “corporate culture” of discrimination against female employees in violation of Title VII of the Civil Rights Act of 1964.
-The Plaintiffs did not allege any violation of an express corporate policy.
+Dukes (plaintiff) and two other current or former employees of Wal-Mart Stores, Inc. (Wal-Mart) (defendant) were three named plaintiffs in a proposed class action against the company that included approximately 1,500,000 current and former female Wal-Mart employees (plaintiffs).
+Plaintiffs brought suit against Wal-Mart alleging that the company engaged in a corporate culture of discrimination against female employees in violation of Title VII of the Civil Rights Act of 1964.
+Plaintiffs did not allege any violation of an express corporate policy.
 Rather, they claimed that the local Wal-Mart managers’ subjective discretion over pay and promotions was exercised disproportionately in favor of men.
-The Plaintiffs sought injunctive and declaratory relief as well as back pay.
-The district court approved certification of the class and Wal-Mart appealed.
-The court of appeals affirmed.
-The U.S. Supreme Court granted certiorari to review.
+Plaintiffs sought injunctive and declaratory relief as well as back pay.
+The district court approved certification of the class, and Wal-Mart appealed.
+The court of appeals affirmed the district court's certification order.
+The United States Supreme Court granted certiorari.

 Rule of Law

 Holding and Reasoning (Scalia, J.)

 Concurrence/Dissent (Ginsburg, J.)

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 607,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials